Alternative versions of Thor (Marvel Comics): King Thor

 Millennia later, King Thor and his granddaughters repopulate the Earth with flora and fauna like multi-tusked elephants and different hybrids.
 Thor personally created two new humans, naming them Jane and Steve.

-During the "Secret Wars" storyline, King Thor was recreated on Battleworld where he became the Lawspeaker of the Thor Corps.

-After Earth-14412 was restored, the human race steadily regrows and prospers under Thor's guidance.
+Humanity steadily regrows and prospers under Thor's guidance.
 However, the universe eventually starts to get consumed by entropy.
 King Thor heads to the edge of the universe in an attempt to stop it, only to be confronted by an older version of Wolverine, who is now in possession of the Phoenix Force.
-Logan is bitter at Thor for having disrupted the natural order of things out of sentiment, warning him that his actions have attracted the attention of Doctor Doom, who is still alive in this time and in possession of the Starbrand, the Iron Fist, the Spirit of Vengeance, and is also the Sorcerer Supreme.
-Doom returns to Earth to conquer it only to be opposed by King Thor and Old Man Phoenix.
-After their combined might still proves to be unable to defeat Doom, Logan sacrifices himself by transferring the Phoenix Force into Mjolnir, imbuing Thor with the power of the Phoenix.
-Phoenix King Thor fights Doom in the Earth's mantle for 99 years, emerging victorious but collapsing into the Forever Sleep to recover from his efforts.
+Logan is bitter at Thor for having disrupted the natural order of things out of sentiment, warning him that his actions have attracted the attention of Doctor Doom, who has become the Sorcerer Supreme and wields the Starbrand, the Iron Fist, and the Spirit of Vengeance.
+When Doom returns, Logan sacrifices himself by transferring the Phoenix Force into Mjolnir.
+With the power of the Phoenix, Thor fights Doom in the Earth's mantle for 99 years, emerging victorious but collapsing into the Forever Sleep to recover.

 Some time later, Loki attacks Asgard again, this time in possession of All-Black the Necrosword, wanting to kill Thor once and for all.
-However, in the midst of their battle, Loki is unexpectedly stabbed by Gorr, whose consciousness has remained in All-Black for all these years.
-Thor, Loki, and Thor's granddaughters attempt to kill Gorr, but Gorr has transcended mortality by becoming one with All-Black, which has also been perfuming itself throughout the universe, slowly destroying it.
+However, in the midst of their battle, Loki is unexpectedly stabbed by Gorr, whose consciousness survived in All-Black.
 King Thor finally defeats All-Black after it takes over a massive black hole, traveling to its center and unleashing his full power.
-This destroys All-Black with the foundations of the universe and renders Gorr mortal, this time with amnesia.
-Eventually, King Thor leaves Earth in the care of his granddaughters, and sails to the edge of the universe in Skidbladnir to stave off the inevitable entropy.
+This destroys All-Black and renders Gorr mortal, this time with amnesia.
+Eventually, King Thor leaves Earth in the care of his granddaughters, and sails to the edge of the universe in Skíðblaðnir to stave off the inevitable entropy.